When do you have a business?

 Mehmet works as a developer in a paid job.
 In his spare time, Mehmet builds websites for friends and acquaintances.
 He charges a small fee, based on his expenses.
 He would like to be able to send an invoice for his work, and wonders whether he should register.
 Does Mehmet meet the criteria to register as an entrepreneur with KVK?

-- No: he does not do business with anyone besides friends and acquaintances.
+3. No: he only does business with friends and acquaintances.

 Webinar: Do I have a hobby or a business?